Cadillac Read & Clear Fault Codes

 - Open the driver’s door and locate the OBD-2 port.

-- Plug your scanner into the OBD2 port
+- Plug your scanner into the OBD2 port.

 - Turn on the ignition by turning the key to position II.
-If your Cadillac has START/STOP feature, press the button without pressing the brake pedal.
+If your Cadillac has a START/STOP feature, press the button without pressing the brake pedal.

 - Allow your scanner to turn on.
 Follow the promptings on your scanner to read fault codes.
+Access the Diagnostic Menu: On the YOUCANIC scanner’s display, navigate to the “Diagnostic” or “Scan” menu.
+This menu allows you to access various diagnostic functions for your Cadillac.

 Diagnose Cadillac ABS (Anti-Lock Braking System)